Inquests and Inquiries

 A public inquiry is a legal investigation conducted by a judge appointed by the Government.
 Inquiries are typically broader in scope than inquests and can therefore take much longer to complete.
 They often take years to conclude, with costs stretching into the millions.

-Chris Daw QC acted in The Hillsborough Disaster Inquests – acting for two retired Chief Superintendents who oversaw key elements of the South Yorkshire Police investigation into the Hillsborough stadium disaster in 1989.
+Chris Daw KC acted in The Hillsborough Disaster Inquests – acting for two retired Chief Superintendents who oversaw key elements of the South Yorkshire Police investigation into the Hillsborough stadium disaster in 1989.
 The inquests, which continued over two years, were heard by Sir John Goldring with a jury and concluded in 2016.

 He also acted in the Independent Inquiry into Child Sexual Abuse – acting for and advising a retired Chief Constable in respect of policing issues arising from historical criminal investigations under consideration by the IICSA.